Collaboration is one thing, but collaborating with your competition?

 Results: More people have better access to vision care, improving business for both partners.

 Ultimately both companies share the same mission, which is to help more people to see better.
 Traditionally, VSP has partnered with local independent doctors.
-But we found that millennials—who will make up more than half of our insurance customers by 2020—demand easier access to eye-care services and more choices.
-Employers demanded more eye-care options for their employees.
+But we found that millennials demand easier access to eye care services and more choices.
+Employers demanded more eye care options for their employees.
 We needed to modernize how we did business to meet those demands.

 We realized we could grow each other’s share of the business by entering into a partnership.
 So we extended our insurance coverage to Pearle Vision EyeCare Centers.

-The partnership rollout began in November, and already both partners have seen success.
+The partnership rollout began in November of 2014, and both partners have seen success.
 Pearle has tracked a number of new patients who had not received vision care before.
 In one case, a VSP customer was sent immediately to the emergency room when the Pearle Vision eye doctor identified a detached retina.
 This one instance alone validates the partnership, since it made vision care accessible to more people.